← Back to Blog

 Audit LoggingMulti-TenancyComplianceNISTSOC 2TypeScriptNext.js

-I built the audit trail system for TeamPulse, a multi-tenant compliance platform with 139 API routes, independent feature gates per workspace, and full NIST SP 800-92 / SP 800-63B / SOC 2 CC6.1 compliance.
+I built the audit trail system for TeamPulse, a multi-tenant compliance platform with 139 API routes, independent feature gates per workspace, and the audit subsystem designed to meet NIST SP 800-92 [1], SP 800-63B [2], and SOC 2 CC6.1 [3] guidance.
 The audit system went through three rewrites over four weeks.
 Each rewrite was informed by operational experience from the previous version.
 Here is what I learned.

 Lesson 1: Audit logging must fail open